cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - Resident operating system, usually held in low memory with interrupt vector one for the user processes.
-  - User processes usally held in high memory.
+  - User processes usually held in high memory.
   - several user processes reside in memory at the same time.
   - how to allocate available memory to the processes that